neondatabase/website/content/docs/guides/protected-branches.md

     ![Branches page badge](/docs/guides/ip_allow_branch_badge_2.png)

 <Admonition type="note">
-Removing a protected branch designation can be done from the **More** drop-down menu on the branches page.
+Removing a protected branch designation can be performed by selecting **Set as unprotected** from the **More** drop-down menu on the branch page.
 </Admonition>

 <NeedHelp/>